 Mrs Patterson’s beetroot

 Mrs Patterson’s individual preference, “no beetroot”, doesn’t fit the category-based preference system.
-The team adds a CustomerFlag to the request:
+The team adds a CustomerFlag to the request, the existing struct grows a field:

 type SubstitutionRequest struct {